 Touchstones Nelson Museum of Art and History

 Touchstones Museum possesses a wealth of information about our region: geographically, culturally and historically.
-The permanent museum on the second floor takes you on a journey before political boundaries; only the boundaries of mountains and waterways.
-The journey of the Indigenous people then leads into the European exploration, trade, mining, trains, hydropower and into today.
+The permanent museum on the second floor takes you on a journey before political boundaries; only the boundaries of mountains and waterways existed.
+The journey of the Indigenous people then leads into European exploration, trade, mining, trains, hydropower and into today.

 Langham Cultural Centre

-Kaslo has a diverse history with immigrants and first nations caring for and living off the land.
-The Langham Cultural Centre holds images and stories of the past on it's walls and also curates contemporary exhibits in it's main gallery.
+Kaslo has a diverse history with immigrants and First Nations caring for and living off the land.
+The Langham Cultural Centre holds images and stories of the past on its walls and also curates contemporary exhibits in its main gallery.
 You'll be pleasantly surprised by the vast influences of this little village.
-They constantly have events and can be found on the community calendar.
+They regularly have events and can be found on the community calendar.